thakoorchandan/ThakoorChandan/README.md

 <h2 align="center">A passionate MERN Stack Web Developer from India</h2>
 <h3 align="center">Dynamic Web Developer with a strong background in team collaboration, code analysis, debugging, bug fixing, coupled with a flair for feature development, research and API integration.
 Committed to crafting efficient and user-centric web applications, backed by a solid skill set in React, Redux, JavaScript and CSS.
 Seeking a challenging role to leverage skills to contribute to the creation of dynamic and efficient web applications while continuously learning and growing in a fast-paced environment.</h3>

-- 🔭 I’m currently working as Associate Software Enginner in [Tekion Corp](https://tekion.com/)
+- 🔭 I’m currently working as MERN Stack Developer in [Shanti Infosoft LLP Level 5](https://shantiinfosoft.com/)

+- 🪪 I am an Ex-Tekionite [Tekion Corp](https://tekion.com/)

 - 🌱 I’m specialized in **MERN Stack**